 Five Pancras Square

-It is not the largest of the six buildings planned for Pancras Square at London’s King’s Cross, but Building B3 – the new fifteen-storey headquarters for Camden Council – will be by far the most complex in engineering terms.
+Though not the largest of the six buildings situated on Pancras Square in London’s King’s Cross, this fifteen-storey headquarters for Camden Council is by far the most complex in engineering terms.

-A restricted 1.5 m high structural zone for the transfer structure led us to recommend fabricating concrete-encased plate girders: the concrete prevents the steel buckling, allowing smaller sections to be used.
+A restricted 1.5 m-high structural zone for the transfer structure led us to recommend fabricating concrete-encased plate girders: the concrete prevents the steel buckling, allowing smaller sections to be used.
 The office floors have a regular rectangular grid, optimised for flexibility and efficiency.
-Meanwhile, the suspended lower floors were designed to be lightweight, typically Slimflor slabs 330 mm thick.
+Meanwhile, the suspended lower floors were designed to be lightweight, typically 330 mm-thick Slimflor slabs.

 Our solution was a waling beam to cap the unpropped piles.
 Its huge size – 1.8 m wide and 2.2 m deep – and dense reinforcement provides stiffness to transfer the horizontal forces from the retaining wall back to transverse structures perpendicular to the wall.